Did you know?

 People spend one-tenth to one-fifth of their time on unpaid work.
 The distribution of tasks within the family is still influenced by gender roles: men are more likely to spend more hours in paid work, while women spend longer on unpaid domestic work.
 Men in Poland, spend 157 minutes per day cooking, cleaning or caring, more than the OECD average of 141 minutes but still considerably less than Polish women who spend 296 minutes per day on average on domestic work.

 Another important aspect of work-life balance is the amount of time a person spends at work.
-Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in Poland work 1 937 hours a year, more than the OECD average of 1 765 hours.
+Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress. .
+People in Poland work 1 929 hours a year, more than the OECD average of 1 765 hours.
 Another key measure, however, is how many people work very long hours.
 The share of employees working more than 50 hours per week is not very large across OECD countries.
-In Poland, some 7% of employees work very long hours, less than the OECD average of 9%.
-Overall, men spend more hours in paid work: in Poland 11% of men work very long hours, compared with 3% for women.
+In Poland, some 8% of employees work very long hours, less than the OECD average of 9%.
+Overall, men spend more hours in paid work: in Poland 12% of men work very long hours, compared with 3% for women.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in Poland devote 59% of their day, or 14.2 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 14.9 hours.
+In Poland,full-time workers devote 59% of their day on average, or 14.2 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In Poland, both men and women devote approximately 14 hours per day to personal care and leisure.